jembi/openhim-docs/docs/configuration/users.md

 As an OpenHIM administrator, you may create other users.
 These too may belong to the admin group or may belong to other groups.
 Non-admin users cannot create clients and channels, however, they may view transactions for certain channels that they are given access to.

-The following is an explanation of the fields that are used in the `Add a Channel` form:
+The following is an explanation of the fields that are used in the `Add a User` form:

 - **Email** - Email address for the user.
 - **First Name** - User first name.